We have an after-school schedule we follow every day – and it makes our life so much simpler!

 - Print out copies and give them a new one to use every single day (I’d print in black and white to save money on printer ink).

-Whatever you do, try to set a regular routine for your kids.
+Whatever you do, try to set a routine for your kids.
 They need to know what comes next and it really helps reduce stress (and even tears)!!